 Great Project Managers aren’t always easy to come by.
 After all, the role requires a combination of hard and soft skills that not everybody can cultivate.
 So, it is common for a Project Manager to be provided by the software development vendor you choose.

 A Project Manager oversees the daily operations of development work.
 This person is in charge of the product creation cycle and ensures that the team stays on budget and delivers on time.
 Thus, when you outsource a web development project, this is likely a team member who you’ll often be in contact with.

 Business Analysts (BA) play an important role in the success of complex web development projects.
 They analyze business processes, determine the scope of work, and help reach the goals that were set out at the start.

 By always keeping potential business value in mind, BAs help uncover opportunities and provide data-driven recommendations that cater to the unique needs of each client.

 The road to becoming an experienced Business Analyst is filled with professional certifications and a commitment to always continue learning.
-Hence, if a seasoned BA is on your team — you can rest assured that the developed web application is of the highest standards.
+Hence, if a seasoned BA is on your team — you can rest assured that the developed web product is of the highest standards.

 Back-End and Front-End Developers

 Of course, your web development project can’t do without Back-End and Front-End Developers.
 The former will be in charge of the server side while the latter will oversee the client side of your application.